 In some instances, a boost to your financial profile will only slightly improve your PMI pricing.
-But it is possible to save a significant amount on mortgage insurance by improving a few of your numbers.
+But it is possible to save on mortgage insurance by improving a few of your numbers.

-Improve your credit score and/or DTI, since they are two of the most influential factors of your pricing.
-If you have a flexible timeline, it might make sense to hold off on buying a house until you can get both of those numbers in good shape.
+Improve your credit score because it affects your mortgage interest rate and your PMI pricing.
+If you have a flexible timeline, it might make sense to hold off on buying a house until you can get your score in good shape.

-Consider HomeReady, an affordable lending program similar to the government's FHA loan program.
-As mentioned earlier, HomeReady comes with cancellable private mortgage insurance.
-And if you plan on making a down payment below 10%, HomeReady will reduce the standard PMI coverage requirements, so you’ll receive better PMI pricing as well.
+Consider HomeReady®, an affordable lending program similar to the government's FHA loan program.
+HomeReady® comes with cancelable private mortgage insurance.
+And if you plan on making a down payment below 10%, this option will reduce the standard PMI coverage requirements, so you’ll receive better PMI pricing as well.

-Pro tip: Some homebuyers choose to lower their down payment percentage if it only slightly increases their PMI payment.
+Tip: Some homebuyers choose to reduce their down payment amount if it only slightly increases their PMI payment.
 That way, they have cash available for the other upfront costs of buying a home, such as renovations or furnishings.

 Understand your options

-Deciding if it’s the right time to buy?
+Trying to decide whether or not it’s the right time to buy?
 Planning your down payment strategy?
-Even though you’ve always heard that you need to make a 20% down payment, that’s no longer true.
+Even though you’ve always heard that you need to make a 20% down payment, that’s not always true.

-A great way to understand your options is to explore each scenario with our loan experts.
-They can help you understand how PMI could allow you to buy a home sooner than you expected, how your financial numbers could affect its cost, and what makes the most sense for your unique circumstances.
+A great way to understand your options is to explore each scenario with an Ally Home loan expert.
+They can help you understand how PMI could allow you to buy a home sooner than you expected, how your financial numbers could affect its cost and what makes the most sense for your unique circumstances.